ergochat/ergo/DEVELOPING.md

     $ kill -ABRT <procid>

 This will kill Oragono and print out a stack trace for you to take a look at.

+## Concurrency design

+Oragono involves a fair amount of shared state.
+Here are some of the main points:

+1. Each client has a separate goroutine that listens for incoming messages and synchronously processes them.
+1. All sends to clients are asynchronous; `client.Send` appends the message to a queue, which is then processed on a separate goroutine.
+It is always safe to call `client.Send`.
+1. The server has a few of its own goroutines, for listening on sockets and handing off new client connections to their dedicated goroutines.
+1. A few tasks are done asynchronously in ad-hoc goroutines.

+In consequence, there is a lot of state (in particular, server and channel state) that can be read and written from multiple goroutines.
+This state is protected with mutexes.
+To avoid deadlocks, mutexes are arranged in "tiers"; while holding a mutex of one tier, you're only allowed to acquire mutexes of a strictly *higher* tier.
+The tiers are:

+1. Tier 1 mutexes: these are the "innermost" mutexes.
+They typically protect getters and setters on objects, or invariants that are local to the state of a single object.
+Example: `Channel.stateMutex`.
+1. Tier 2 mutexes: these protect some invariants of their own, but also need to access fields on other objects that themselves require synchronization.
+Example: `ChannelManager.RWMutex`.
+1. Tier 3 mutexes: these protect macroscopic operations, where it doesn't make sense for more than one to occur concurrently.
+Example; `Server.rehashMutex`, which prevents rehashes from overlapping.

+There are some mutexes that are "tier 0": anything in a subpackage of `irc` (e.g., `irc/logger` or `irc/connection_limits`) shouldn't acquire mutexes defined in `irc`.

+We are using `buntdb` for persistence; a `buntdb.DB` has an `RWMutex` inside it, with read-write transactions getting the `Lock()` and read-only transactions getting the `RLock()`.
+We haven't completely decided where this lock fits into the overall lock model.
+For now, it's probably better to err on the side of caution: if possible, don't acquire new locks inside the `buntdb` transaction, and be careful about what locks are held around the transaction as well.